Chapter 8: Camping Partners

 “No, I mean as slaves like the gods intended them.”
-His voice grew tense and angry, "Dalpre don’t belong in schools and they sure don’t deserve to run businesses like the mill.
-When Maris came to school, she couldn’t even add two numbers or write her name."
+His voice grew tense and angry, “Dalpre don’t belong in schools and they sure don’t deserve to run businesses like the mill.
+A human could do a better job with that place than a bunch of dogs.
+In fact, when they forced us to allow Maris to school, she couldn’t even add two numbers or write her name.”

 Kanéko squirmed in her seat, not comfortable with Pahim’s sharp tone.
 To distract him, she asked a different question, “How long ago was that?”
 She amended her question to make sure he didn’t misunderstand.
 “When Maris arrived?”